erin-yl/web-dev-learning/README.md

 - **React Basics** – [Planned]

 ## Goals
-- Build a portfolio site
+- Build a responsive portfolio site by the end of February
-- Complete 3 projects from The Odin Project
+- Complete projects from The Odin Project
 - Contribute to an open-source project